Giga01-gnl/TryHackMe-Progress/README.md

 - What is VM (Virtual Machine, software that emulates a physical computer within a host computer.)

 ### COMMANDS
-- ```
+- ```bash
   dirb https://target.com
  (List hidden directories (URL) by brute-forcing common paths using a predefined wordlist.)

->*Notes:* I didn't know what the cyber security was, but this guide open a world for me.
-Im very interested.
+>*Notes:* I didn’t know what cybersecurity was, but this guide opened a new world for me.
+I'm very interested.

 ------------------------------------------------------------------------------------------------------------------